patanjalisharma/Bugboard/README.md

 - Assignee-based issues
 - Restricted access: only authorized users can update issue status, edit, or delete issues
 - Secure and user-friendly interface
+- User profiles to view issues created by you or assigned to you
+- Dashboard visualization for tracking issue progress (Open / In Progress / Closed)

 ## Tech Stack